-Taxable Year
+Tax Year

-The taxable year for Utah tax purposes must match the taxable year used for federal tax purposes.
-When the taxable year changes for federal purposes, the taxable year must be changed for Utah purposes.
-See Filing Return When Period Changed below.
+The tax year for Utah tax purposes must match the tax year used for federal tax purposes.
+When the tax year changes for federal purposes, the tax year must be changed for Utah purposes.
+See Filing a Return When Period Changed below.

-Filing Return When Period Changed
+Filing a Return When Period Changed

-When changes are made to the taxable year, as indicated under Taxable Year above, a short-period return is required.
-The short-period return must cover the period of less than 12 months between the prior taxable year-end and the new taxable year.
+When changes are made to the tax year, as indicated under Tax Year, above, a short-period return is required.
+The short-period return must cover the period of less than 12 months between the prior tax year-end and the new tax year.
 The pass-through entity withholding provisions as provided in Utah Administrative Rule R865-91-13, apply to short period S corporation returns.